 The Windy City is an exciting place to be, whether you’ve lived here for years or have just arrived in town.
 Blueground wants all of our guests to feel at home as soon as they move into one of our turnkey furnished Chicago apartments.

-Our apartments in 14 cities come standard with everything you need to get started.
-Our guests love our fast Wi-Fi, fully equipped kitchens, and comfortable work-from-home setups.The beauty of choosing to rent with Blueground is that you can spend your first weekend exploring.
+Our fully furnished partments come standard with everything you need to get started.
+Our guests love our fast Wi-Fi, well equipped kitchens, and comfortable work-from-home setups.The beauty of choosing to rent with Blueground is that you can spend your first weekend exploring.
 Here are some of our favorite things to do in Chicago.

 Chicago-style pizza is controversial.
 Some people love the thick, flaky crust and homestyle sauce.
 Others, especially New Yorkers, balk at eating their pizza with a knife and fork.
 However you may feel personally, trying Chicago-style deep dish pizza is a rite of passage.